Charles Brent: Boston

 In 1887, Brent had met and been influenced by Father Hall, a member of the Society of St. John the Evangelist, an Anglican monastic order, often called the Cowley Fathers.
 Thus, when he resigned his St. Andrew's assignment, Brent moved to the Cowley monastery in Boston.
 The Cowley Fathers placed Brent in charge of St. Augustine's chapel which had been built to minister to African-Americans living in the West End of Boston.

 Leaving monastery.
 Brent lived and worked with the Society of St. John the Evangelist from 1888 until 1891, but he never took monastic vows.
 It is likely that Brent would have taken his final vows and become a member of the order if a disagreement had not occurred between the Father Superior of the order in England and the Boston house.
 The disagreement had to do with the election of Phillips Brooks as Bishop of Massachusetts which was opposed by the Father Superior.
 The Father Superior's highhandedness led Brent to leave the order.

 Time with Cowley Fathers was crucial.
 The years he spent with the Cowley Fathers (1888-1891) were crucial to Brent's spiritual formation.
 The monks taught him how to live "an ordered and disciplined spiritual life."
 These lessons were invaluable for his future ministry.
-Thirty-five later, Brent reflected that the lessons he learned from the Cowley Fathers were "so sound and inspiring that I could covet it for every young priest."
+Thirty-five years later, Brent reflected that the lessons he learned from the Cowley Fathers were "so sound and inspiring that I could covet it for every young priest."
 More specifically, he said that the "daily meditation was a severe and joyous task."
 Meditating on "the love of Jesus Christ, the application to modern life of principles by which He lived, and the overwhelming importance of the unseen, were instilled into my being in a manner and to a degree from which there is, thirty-five years later, no escape."